0BananaBig0/configuration_file/centos7_config.md

 lsmod #check if it had been loaded. service network restart #restart network
 ```
 Note: If you update your kernel, maybe you need to reinstall it.
 More detailed information, you can read its README file.
 But we can use its wifi.
-Its wifi ip is 172.22.174.43
+Its wifi ip is 172.22.174.43.
+Gcc version > 7.0

 # 2,Change the mount point of /home (Only when we create a user in /home-local, it works)
 ```